Education

 Introduction

-Teenagers and social networking- it might actually be good for them is an argumentative story written by Clive Thompson and published in 2013, in the Guardian.
-The author argues that based on some studies and findings, teenage use of social media is not as dangerous as it is posed and therefore he finds it good but moderation is required.
-In today’s world, technology has been advanced necessitating social networking; it, therefore, has impacted the youth’s lives in one way or another.
-Therefore, the passage by Clive Thompson came at a time when the review of the impact the social networking brings to the youths.
+Teenagers and social networking might actually be good for them.
+This is an argumentative story written by Clive Thompson and published in 2013 in the Guardian.
+The author argues that based on some studies and findings, teenage use of social media is not as dangerous as it is posed, and therefore, he finds it good, but moderation is required.
+In today’s world, technology has advanced, necessitating social networking; it, therefore, has impacted youths’ lives in one way or another.
+Therefore, the passage by Clive Thompson came at a time when the review of the impact social networking brings to the youth.

 Summary

-The author, Clive Thompson was very clear in his passage, aiming to argue for the social networking.
-He structured his article in a clever way starting with the opposing views and thereafter supporting views.
-His opposing views include: creating a shallow and trivial culture where kids are unable to socialize face to face, online socializing could be leading to a hedonistic generation who live only in the thrill of the computer-generated moment.
-The article further argues that Newspapers too are constantly filled with harming articles such as pornography addiction and aggression supposedly caused by violent video games and finally cites the technology as being able to turn kids into being emoticons.
-Clive Thompson goes ahead to put across his supporting points.
-He claims the teenage social networking could actually be good by trying to refute how the society views things.
+The author, Clive Thompson, was very clear in his passage, aiming to argue for social networking.
+He structured his article in a clever way, starting with the opposing views and, thereafter, supporting views.
+His opposing views include creating a shallow and trivial culture where kids are unable to socialize face to face; online socializing could lead to a hedonistic generation who lives only in the thrill of the computer-generated moment.
+The article further argues that Newspapers, too, are constantly filled with harmful articles such as pornography addiction and aggression supposedly caused by violent video games and finally cites the technology as being able to turn kids into emoticons.
+Clive Thompson goes ahead and puts across his supporting points.
+He claims that teenage social networking could actually be good by trying to refute how society views things.
 For example, he says: a good number of the kids are actually not extreme online addicts and that a good number still create time for face to face meetings, sexting is not high as thought.
-He claims new technology always provokes generational panic while the study shows their digital use can be very beneficial.
-He further argues that kids do care about their privacy and as s result, some go for Social Medias like Snapchat that their traces are deleted.
+He claims new technology always provokes generational panic, while the study shows that digital use can be very beneficial.
+He further argues that kids care about their privacy, and as a result, some go for social media sites like Snapchat, where their traces are deleted.
 Lastly, he says, kids’ wrings have blossomed in size and complexity and that short forms claims are not true.

 Assessment